...because a rind is a terrible thing to waste!

 What is vermicomposting?

 Vermicompost is a natural process of using earthworms (and associated micro-organisms) to break down organic waste and convert it into a rich material loaded with plant nutrients called worm castings.
 This dramatically speeds up the composting process and boosts the nutrient content of the end product.
-Check out vermicomposting for a DIY guide to worm bin composting.

 What is Grasscycling?